DennisHsu716/project6.github.io/README.md

 ## Usage
 ![image](https://github.com/DennisHsu716/project6.github.io/blob/main/image/1.png)

-In this exchange rate, we have more than 51 country can choose.
+In this exchange rate, we have support more than fifty country for use

 ![image](https://github.com/DennisHsu716/project6.github.io/blob/main/image/3.png)